 Fund balances and usable reserves are held by the Authority for the following purposes: Fund Balances: Council Fund General Reserve The cumulative amount available to meet the future costs of Council services.
-Usable Earmarked Revenue Reserves: Budget Contingency Fund / Invest to Save To provide initial assistance in meeting new and emerging budget pressures and to establish an invest to save fund to provide one-off funding for initiatives that will generate financial and efficiency savings in the medium to long term.
+Usable Earmarked Revenue Reserves: Pudget Centingensy Fund / To provide initial exciptores in practice pour and emorping budget pressure.
+Budget Contingency Fund / Invest to Save To provide initial assistance in meeting new and emerging budget pressures and to establish an invest to save fund to provide one-off funding for initiatives that will generate financial and efficiency savings in the medium to long term.
 Building Control Fees To hold surpluses generated for future re-investment to improve the quality and performance of the Building Control Service.
 Cardiff Capital Region City Deal (CCRCD) The Authority's apportioned share of surpluses or deficits arising on the Cardiff Capital Region City Deal joint arrangement.
-Corporate Services Portfolio To provide for a variety of specific costs falling to the Corporate Services Portfolio, including: Additional future costs of elections; implementation of payroll system functionality; costs of implementing the new Hybrid Mail Model; holding deposits & bonds; meeting taxation liabilities, improving customer accessibility; recycling the interest from the rail loan back into the project; and to fund the Authority's contribution to the Citizens Advice Bureau.